 Give your sewing projects a pretty finish with a lettuce hem!
-This curly hem looks cute and attractive and is practical too as it won’t make your project shorter.
+This type of curly hem looks cute and attractive and is practical too as it won’t make your project shorter.
 A great option when you’re short on fabric.

 As you probably noticed, thin knits curl up when you pull the edges and often times, the edge stays rolled up which eases your work a lot.
 Some knits stretch in one direction (and I find these are the easiest to work with when making a lettuce hem), while others stretch in both directions.
-To sew a lettuce edge you’ll need to sew with the stretch.
+To sew a lettuce edge you’ll need to sew with the stretch not against it.
 The fabric will stretch as you sew and then relax back again, creating that pretty curly finish.

 Before proceeding to making a lettuce hem, check which way your fabric curls, towards the right or the wrong side.
 You want to work with the curl on the top as you sew.
 So it’s best if you first make a little test on a small piece of fabric.
 You’ll also need to set your machine to a small zig-zag stitch that fits the width of the curl, and also adjust the stitch length and the thread tension to a small setting that works best for the type of knit you’re using.
 So test, test, test!
-Here’s how to sew a lettuce edge hem.
+Here’s how to make a lettuce edge hem!